aniketadhikari/aniketadhikari/README.md

 - 👋 Hi, I’m @aniketadhikari
-- 👀 I’m interested in programming in C and Java
+- 👀 I’m interested in programming in Python
-- 🌱 I’m currently learning how to program in C
+- 🌱 I’m currently learning how to program in Python through my Introduction to Artificial Intelligece class at Virginia Tech +
+..
 - 📫 To contact me, email me at aniketadhikari6th@gmail.com

 <!---